Department Chair, German and Russian Languages and Literature

 A native of West Berlin who came of age during the waning days of the Cold War, Prof. Boes grew up in the German-American community that surrounded the U.S. Army Berlin Brigade.
 His greatest professional goal is to pass on the spirit of intercultural friendship that characterized his childhood to a new generation of American students.

-His public writing has appeared in Der Tagesspiegel, Jacobin, and other outlets.
+His public writing has appeared in Der Tagesspiegel, The L.A.
+Review of Books, Jacobin, and other outlets.

 Representative Publications and Accomplishments